Stress Classification in Pressure Vessels and Piping as per ASME B31 and BPVC Codes

 Point E – Point E is the ultimate limit of the material.
 The increase in Stress after point D is due to the phenomenon of “Strain Hardening”

-READ Stress Analysis of Column piping system using Caesar II
+READ Stress Analysis of Pump Piping (Centrifugal) System using Caesar II

 Point F – F is the failure point of the material.
 After Point E, necking formation will happen and the material will break into two halves.